 About doulas

-A doula’s main role is to encourage self-confidence in women who are giving birth.
+A doula’s main role is to help pregnant women feel confident about giving birth.

-A doula does this by supporting a woman and her family with information and practical and emotional care during pregnancy and birth.
-Doulas sometimes continue caring for women and their babies in the first weeks after the birth.
+A doula does this by supporting pregnant women with information and practical and emotional care during pregnancy and birth.
+Doulas often continue caring for new parents and their babies in the first few weeks after birth.

 What a doula does